inmanta/examples/Training/README.md

 # Quickly setup the training lab

-> :warning: This works on Ubuntu 20.04.
+> :warning: For now, we only found this to be working on Ubuntu 20.04 hosts.
+On more recent linux versions, the routers don't start, probably because of an incompatibility with the kernel of the host.

 ![](topology.svg)